yaal-coop/sheraf/doc/tutorial/indexation.rst

 For instance, what if we would like to index cowboy not its name, but on its initials?

-:func:`~sheraf.attributes.Attribute.index` takes a `values` argument that is a function taking the attribute value, and returning a collection of values that should be indexed.
+:func:`~sheraf.attributes.Attribute.index` takes a `index_keys_func` argument that is a function taking the attribute value, and returning a collection of keys on which the model instance should be indexed.

 .. code-block:: python